 I never forgot that it was through teaching and sharing that I received my greatest satisfaction and happiness.
 Unfortunately, I was discovering that my passion for awakening was not exactly shared by the majority of people I encountered.
 I settled down into a rather “ordinary” existence, writing my insights and discoveries in my journal and occasionally poking my head up and sniffing around for what I jokingly called “signs of Conscious life in this Universe.”
 Again, some instinct was keeping me away from the more traditional paths of awakening.
 I intuitively knew it was essential for BOTH the human and the transcendent aspects of our humanness to be welcomed, and that wasn’t what I was seeing in most of the teachings I encountered.

-In the fall of 1998, however, Saniel Bonder’s newly-published book Waking Down rather synchronistically fell into my hands.
+In the fall of 1998 I happened across a little book called Waking Down by teacher named Saniel Bonder.
 I was living in Colorado at the time, having ended my days of wandering in the RV and settled down to live near one of my good friends.
-I recognized many of my own experiences in Saniel’s description of the stages of awakening, including the second birth.
+I recognized many of my own experiences in Saniel’s description of the stages of awakening, including what he called the second birth.

-I found myself sufficiently intrigued by Saniel’s welcoming embrace of the whole being—and in his community of awakened “adepts” as the teachers were called at the time—to send off for more writings which continued to feed me in deep ways.
+I found myself sufficiently intrigued by Saniel’s welcoming embrace of the whole being—and in his community of awakened teachers—to send off for more writings which continued to feed me in deep ways.
 In the spring of ’99 I made a pilgrimage to California to visit the community and take a couple of workshops.

 The depth of meeting I encountered there took my breath away.
 I had been so “incognito” for so long in the world, without peers who could see and validate me, that I had remained, in some ways, only half-born.
-And it was in the company of Saniel, Linda, Ted, Hillary, Van and others that I finally felt invited, and safe enough, to land more completely in and as my divinely human Self.
-Over the next months I clarified that I was, indeed, in my second birth.
+And it was there that I finally felt invited, and safe enough, to land more completely in and as my divinely human Self.
+Over the next months I clarified that I was, indeed, in my second life.

-I recognized that Saniel’s path of Waking Down in Mutuality incorporated the essential elements I had wanted to see in a spiritual path, and more.
+I recognized that Saniel’s work incorporated the essential elements I had wanted to see in a spiritual path, and more.
 Mutuality intrigued me, especially after having been so isolated for years.
 I decided I needed a deeper immersion, and in the fall of ’99 moved to Marin to be closer to the community.
 In short order, I began working for Saniel as his chief administrator, delighting in the opportunity to be among many very serious seekers and finders.
 It was the learning lab of my dreams.
 This period deserves to be a separate story in itself.
-For now, with significant oversimplification, suffice it to say that within a couple of years of intensive learning and maturation in the second life, I not only helped Saniel, Linda, and the other teachers grow the Waking Down work substantially, I also was welcomed into the ranks of teachers of Waking Down by the end of 2001.
+For now, with significant oversimplification, suffice it to say that within a couple of years of intensive learning and maturation in the second life, I was welcomed into the ranks of teachers of Waking Down at the end of 2001.

 With this, I was now able to begin living my Right Livelihood and expressing my natural gift for communicating and holding others in their own utterly unique awakening process.
-I moved back to my beloved Colorado to help support its growing Waking Down community.
-In addition to offering local sittings, I traveled and co-led many workshops and retreats around the country.
-I even visited England in the fall of 2004 to introduce Waking Down there.
+I moved back to my beloved Colorado to help support its growing community.
+In addition to offering local sittings, I traveled and co-led many workshops and retreats around the country, and even visited England in 2004.